kontena/docs/advanced/authentication.md

 If you have upgraded your Kontena Platform Master from a previous version or installed Kontena without Kontena CLI plugins you can configure it to use Kontena Cloud by using the command:

+To add new users, use the invite command:
 ```
 $ kontena master init-cloud
 ```